-Journalists’ ethics requires them to keep complete confidentiality of sources who wish to remain anonymous.
-The Media Entertainment and Arts Alliance (MEAA) detail this requirement in its code of ethics.
+Journalists’ ethics require them to keep complete confidentiality of sources who wish to remain anonymous.
+The Media Entertainment and Arts Alliance (MEAA) detail this requirement in their code of ethics.

 “Aim to attribute information to its source.
 Where a source seeks anonymity, do not agree without first considering the source’s motives and any alternative attributable source.
 Where confidences are accepted, respect them in all circumstances.”

-SA Labor MP and former reporter Jayne Stinson said a journalist’s reputation hinges on protecting confidential sources at all costs.
+SA Labor MP and former reporter Jayne Stinson says a journalist’s reputation hinges on protecting confidential sources at all costs.

 “When you’re a journalist and someone comes up to you saying we want you to give up your source, any journalist worth their salt would say no,” Ms Stinson said.